Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 “Your son has something called Pervasive Developmental Disorder (PDD).”

-I was confused, I had no idea what that diagnosis was.
+I was confused, and I had no idea what that diagnosis was.
+Then later on, I remembered that is the same diagnosis the first neurologist mentioned in his report.
 The doctor then looked at us and said,

 “PDD refers to a group of disorders characterized by delays in development of socialization and communication skills.
 In other words, it’s the diagnosis we use for someone who has some but not all characteristics of autism or who has mild symptoms.”

 Basically if you are given the Aspergers diagnosis or PDD diagnosis, doctors considerate it all to be the Autism Spectrum Disorder.
-The Autism spectrum is a big scale ranging from mild to sever.
-The doctor told us Aiden was on the mild side of the spectrum, and would most likely out grow this diagnosis if he were in the right program, and receiving therapies.
+The Autism spectrum is a big scale ranging from mild to severe.
+The doctor told us Aiden was on the mild high functioning side of the spectrum, and would most likely out grow this diagnosis if he were in the right program, and receiving therapies.

 The doctor gave us some paper work and recommended that Aiden be placed in our school district.
 He recommended that Aiden be placed in an ABA (Applied Behavioral Analysis) class setting, as well as getting continued speech and occupational therapy.